matafokka/vite-awesome-svg-loader/README.md

 **Other loaders and plugins**

 Same as above.
 If your loader is different, and you want it to get roasted, or if it kills `vite-awesome-svg-loader`, please, let the community know by creating an issue :p

+### URL imports are causing issues in library mode

+First of all, please report these issues.

+Then set `urlImportsInLibraryMode` option to `source-data-uri` (recommended) or `base64-data-uri` and see if it helps.

 ### How can I help?